2013–14 Big Ten Conference men's basketball season: 2014 NBA draft

 The following all-conference selections were listed as seniors: Roy Devyn Marble, Adreian Payne, Aaron Craft, Tim Frazier, and Drew Crawford.

 Players who have declared for the 2014 draft lose their NCAA eligibility on April 15, 2014, although players with eligibility remain eligible to declare for the draft until April 27.
 At the close of business on April 15, the Big Ten Network sent a tweet of tweets that listed the following individuals as having declared for the draft: Noah Vonleh, LaQuinton Ross, Gary Harris, Nik Stauskas and Glenn Robinson III.
 Mitch McGary eventually joined the list of early entrants.

 Marble, Payne, Craft and all six early entrants were selected to receive invitations to the NBA Draft Combine.
 Seven Big Ten athletes were selected and five were selected in the first round.
 That was the most first rounders since the 1990 NBA draft and the most overall since the 2000 NBA draft when 8 players were drafted.

+Pre-draft trades

+Prior to the day of the draft, the following trades were made and resulted in exchanges of draft picks between the teams.

+Draft-day trades

+The following trades involving drafted players were made on the day of the draft.